A ship moored at a harbour in Cornwall, UK.

 The 'Designated Assets, Protected Areas and the Built Environment' theme explores trends in the physical assets that make up our historic environment (natural and built).

 It includes time series for regions and up-to-date figures for local authority districts concerning the types of heritage that receive national designation on the National Heritage List for England.
 This includes listed buildings, scheduled monuments, registered parks and gardens, protected wreck sites, historic battlefields, and World Heritage Sites.
-Figures are also provided which describe the Areas of Outstanding Natural Beauty (AONB) and other countryside assets.
+The figures also describe the Areas of Outstanding Natural Beauty (AONB) and other countryside assets.

 The housing stock figures monitor the changing character of the stock of England's homes in terms of their build periods, such as regional trends over time and more detailed local authority data.